headwirecom/peregrine-cms/docs/public/distribution/index.md

 This distributions allows to copy resources from one Peregrine to another, remote Peregrine instance using the **Sling Distribution** service.
 This is mostly used to replicate content from an **Author to a Publish** instance but it is not limited to that.
- To configure this distribution service: **com.peregrine.admin.replication.impl.DistributionReplicationService**:
+ To configure this distribution service: **com.peregrine.replication.impl.DistributionReplicationService**:

 |Name|Parameter|Required|Type|Default|Description|
 |:---|:--------|:-------|:---|:------|:----------|